vakila/automerge.github.io/docs/hello.md

   kind of network you use.
 It works with any connection-oriented network protocol, which could be client/server (e.g. WebSocket), peer-to-peer (e.g. WebRTC), or entirely local (e.g. Bluetooth).
   Bindings to particular networking technologies are handled by separate libraries;
-  see the section on [Sending and receiving changes](#sending-and-receiving-changes) for examples.
+  see the page on [real-time collaboration](cookbook/real-time) for examples.
   It also works with unidirectional messaging: you can send an Automerge file as email attachment, or on a USB drive in the mail, and the recipient will be able to merge it with their version.
 - **Immutable state**.
 An Automerge object is an immutable snapshot of the application state at one